swamil5504/C_Student-Database_With_Search_Sort/README.md

 ## Features

-Input student details: The program allows you to input student details such as name, roll number, and marks.
-You can enter the information for multiple students at once.
+- Input student details: Enter student information such as name, roll number, and marks for multiple students at once.

-Sorting techniques: The program provides three different sorting techniques to sort the student records:
+- Sorting techniques: Five sorting techniques are available:
-    - Insertion Sort: This technique sorts the records in ascending order based on the roll number.
+  - Insertion Sort
+  - Selection Sort
+  - Shell Sort
-    - Selection Sort: This technique sorts the records in ascending order based on the roll number.
+  - Bucket Sort: Sorts the records based on marks using the Bucket Sort algorithm.
-    - Shell Sort: This technique sorts the records in ascending order based on the roll number.
+  - Radix Sort: Sorts the records based on marks using the Radix Sort algorithm.

-Searching options: The program offers two search options to find specific students:
+- Searching options:
-    1) Linear Search: You can search for a student by their roll number using linear search.
-It iterates through the records sequentially until it finds a match.
+  - Linear Search: Find a student by their roll number using linear search.
-    2) Binary Search: You can search for a student by their roll number using binary search.
-This technique requires the records to be sorted in ascending order beforehand.
+  - Binary Search: Find a student by their roll number using binary search (requires sorting beforehand).

-Display sorted records: After a sorting operation, the program displays the sorted student records.
-The sorted records include the student's name, roll number, and marks.
+- Display sorted records: After sorting, the program displays sorted student records including name, roll number, and marks.

-Continuous execution: The program runs in a loop, allowing you to perform multiple sorting and searching operations without restarting it.
-You can choose different techniques or search for different students in each iteration.
+- Continuous execution: Perform multiple sorting and searching operations without restarting the program.

-User-friendly interface: The program provides a simple and intuitive command-line interface.
-It prompts you for input, displays the results, and guides you through the available options.
+- User-friendly interface: Simple and intuitive command-line interface with prompts and easy navigation.

 ## Usage